arthurbrenno/intellibricks/README.md

     # raw_file.contents now holds the raw bytes of the PDF
     ```

 * **Parsed Files and Structured Content:**  IntelliBricks is designed to work with parsed file content.
-While the parsing functionalities are WIP and being enhanced, the module lays the foundation for extracting structured information (text, images, tables) from files, making it easier to feed file data into your agents and LLM workflows.
+While the parsing functionalities are being enhanced, the module lays the foundation for extracting structured information (text, images, tables) from files, making it easier to feed file data into your agents and LLM workflows.
 (More details on parsing capabilities and future integrations can be expanded here).

 ---